-Coastal Management and Digital Coast Fellows work for two years with state coastal resource agencies and nonprofit organizations on projects proposed by the hosts and selected by NOAA’s Office for Coastal Management.
-In a mutually beneficial arrangement, six (6) will be placed with a state coastal program and three (3) will be placed with a Digital Coast partner.
-Information about 2018 State Projects can be found here.
+Coastal Management Fellows work for two years with state coastal resource agencies on projects proposed by the hosts and selected by NOAA’s Office for Coastal Management.
+In a mutually beneficial arrangement, six fellows will be placed with a state coastal program.
+Information about 2019 State Projects can be found here.

 This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.
 The current salary is $34,000 per year.
 In the second year, a locality pay factor may be added to the salary, depending on the location of the fellowship.